kavia-common/academic-and-corporate-learning-platform-253137-253146/lms_frontend/README.md

 ## Roles and Access

-The app supports three roles which are derived from Supabase user.user_metadata.role.
+The app supports two roles derived from Supabase user.user_metadata.role.
 If not present, the role defaults to student.

 - Admin: Full administrative access.
 Accesses /dashboard/admin and /admin.
-- Instructor: Course and content management.
-Accesses /dashboard/instructor and /instructor.
 Can create/edit courses, assignments, and quizzes.
 - Student: Learner access to enrollments, assignments, and quizzes.
 Accesses /dashboard/student.

 Role resolution occurs in src/auth/AuthProvider.js.
 Route protections are implemented via: